Federated Generative Learning with Foundation Models: Experimental Results

 To simulate the scenario of feature distribution skew, we select 10 categories from the DomainNet dataset to conduct experiments .
 Each client is assigned a specific domain, and we have a total of 6 clients participating in FL.
-To ensure an adequate amount of data, we synthesize 3,500 samples for each class within each domain, resulting in a cumulative dataset of 210$k$ samples.
-To train our classification model, we utilize the ResNet-18 architecture as the backbone.
-We configure the training hyper-parameters as follows: 120 training epochs, setting the learning rate to 0.01, employing an SGD optimizer with a momentum of 0.9, utilizing a batch size of 128, and applying a weight decay of 2e-4.

-Table~\ref{tb:domainnet} presents the performance of various methods on six domains respectively and their average accuracy.
+To ensure an adequate amount of data, we synthesize 3,500 samples for each class within each domain, resulting in a cumulative dataset of 210$k$ samples. ~\cref{tb:domainnet} presents the performance of various methods on six domains respectively and their average accuracy.
 It shows that in the one-shot communication scenario, our method outperforms FedAvg by 2\% to 19\% in five domains, but exhibits notably poor performance in the Quickdraw domain.
-To investigate the underlying reason, we visualize the synthetic and real data in Figure~\ref{fig:domainnet_view}.
+To investigate the underlying reason, we visualize the synthetic and real data in {Appendix}~\ref{appendix:exp_1}.
 It becomes apparent that this performance decline is attributed to the difficulty for diffusion model to synthesize images that align with Quickdraw domain when using the class-level prompt, \ie ``A black and white drawing of a \{class name\}''.
+We present the results of the generative model on medical and satellite datasets in Figure~\ref{fig:hard_domain_show}, which also demonstrate the limited synthetic capability of the generative model in challenging domains.

-We leave this problem as the future work.
-Nevertheless, when implementing five-round communication experiment, our method demonstrates a 2.2\% performance improvement over FedAvg specifically on the Quickdraw domain, and an overall performance improvement of 11.75\%.
-Remarkably, our method even surpasses the performance of the centralized training models by 5.95\%.
-We further provide more results regarding the centralized training and our method on each domain in \textbf{Appendix}.
+However, when implementing a five-round communication experiment, our method demonstrates a 2.2\% performance improvement over FedAvg specifically on the Quickdraw domain, and an overall performance improvement of 11.75\%.
+Interestingly, our method even surpasses the performance of the centralized training models by 5.95\%.
+We provide further results on each domain in Appendix~\ref{appendix:exp_2}, and more visualizations of synthetic data on DomainNet and ImageNet are shown in Appendix~\ref{appendix:exp_3}.